GeospatialResearch/Digital-Twins/README.md

 ## Basic running instructions
 The following list defines the basic steps required to setup and run the digital twin.

-1. Set up Docker or PostGRESQL - i.e. creating and running the database
+1. Set up Docker or PostgreSQL - i.e. creating and running the database
 2. Set up an Anaconda Python environment - using the environment.yml file
 2. Run run.py - adds tables to the database
 3. Run digitaltwin.get_data_from_db.py